 Physician Burnout - Who will Save Us?

-In articles and comments all over the internet, physicians do the same thing - blame, justify and complain about the work stresses we are under.
+In most burnout blog posts and comments on the internet, physicians do the same thing - blame, justify and complain about the work stresses we are under.

-On average 1 in 3 physicians are suffering from symptomatic burnout on any give office day.
+The latest survey shows over 60% of doctors suffering from symptomatic burnout on any given office day.
 New levels of work stress seem to pile on each week.
-You can feel the longing to be rescued.
+We all daydream of a lifeline, a rescue, a refuge, a break.

-It is as if we are locked high in the castle tower, at the mercy of our evil captors - EMR, ICD-10 and Obamacare.
-Surely the king of everything that is right has dispatched a brave night to free us.
+It is as if we are locked high in the castle tower, at the mercy of our evil captors - EMR, MOC, Preauths, RVU production quotas, the Call Center is a mess, and my Inbox is overflowing like a plugged toilet.
+Surely someone has dispatched a knight in shining armor to free us from this torment.

 Complaining and dreaming of a rescue is Playing the Victim - Pure and Simple

-There is no brave knight coming to save you or anyone else
+There is no one and nothing coming to save you

 Let me set a framework for addressing burnout effectively - the straightest path to meaningful change in your work day and your organization.